timnicolas/bomberman/README.md

 	-u, --usage: show usage
 ```

-### Uninstall projet
+### 🗑 Uninstall projet

-To uninstall the project, and remove all settings and saves's games
+To uninstall the project, and remove app, settings and saves's games
 ```
 make uninstall
 ```